 Approximately 4-5 cups chocolate chips (I usually eye-ball this step and just add chips to my desired weight-gain level)

 Add 4 sticks softened butter (not microwaved), 8 oz. cream cheese, 2 cups sugar, 2 cups brown sugar into a large bowl.

 Mash it all together with your hands until harmonious, because ain’t nobody got money for a kitchen aid (you, can, in fact use a kitchen aid, I’m just cheap).

 Add 4 tablespoons real vanilla extract, 1 egg, 1 teaspoon salt, and a quarter shot (I literally use a standard shot glass, like for alcohol) of warm water mixed with 1 teaspoon baking soda and 1 teaspoon baking powder.
 Combine.

 Add 6 cups flour.
 Combine some more.
 Mix in chocolate chips.

-Chill dough either in the freezer or outside if you live someplace dark, cold and chocolate-chip-cookie needing like me in Alaska.
+Chill dough either in the freezer or outside if you live someplace dark, cold, and chocolate-chip-cookie needing like me in Alaska.

-Once cool roll into balls.
+Once cool, roll into balls.
 I have done smaller cookies and large, the only difference is the bake time so you’ll have to watch your first batch.
 The time I present here is using balls slightly smaller than a golf-ball.

 Bake for 14-16 minutes or until just golden brown on the edges at a preheated 325.
 Keep dough chilled, rinse cookie sheets in cool water between batches (yes, this matters.
-A hot pan will effect your cookies.)
+A hot pan will affect your cookies.)